anacidre/AngularWorkshop/Step 2: Build your first component.md

 ```

-Now we need to modify the file app.module.ts
+Now we need to modify the file app.module.ts to add the angular material elements which will be used for this workshop

 ```
 import { BrowserModule } from '@angular/platform-browser';